-Advanced Legal Reasoning.
-Students who fail to comply with the attendance requirements in Advanced Legal Reasoning shall remain enrolled in the course, receive a presumptive grade of "F," and be subsequently required to complete Legal Practice Skills.
-However, at the instructor's discretion, a student may be given the option to complete additional assignments to raise the student's grade to no higher than a grade of "D" for Advanced Legal Reasoning.
-In order to enable students to satisfy graduation requirements while providing them with appropriate academic support, a student who receives a grade of "F" in Advanced Legal Reasoning may be permitted to complete Legal Practice Skills in lieu of repeating Advanced Legal Reasoning, at the discretion of the Associate Dean for Academic Affairs.

-- 7) The School of Law reserves the right to require students to attend workshops, presentations, or meetings, as deemed necessary by the administration of the School of Law, to facilitate the legal education of each of its students.
+- 5) Students must keep track of their absences.
+Students should not expect the School of Law to warn them when their absences are close to exceeding that which is allowed.
+Any such warning that might be given is gratuitous by a specific professor, advisor, or dean, and shall not be construed as creating an obligation on the part of the School of Law to provide a warning to any student. - 6) Students who fail to comply with the attendance requirements in any course shall be immediately administratively withdrawn from the course, and a grade of "AW" shall be given, except in the following academic success courses: Legal Foundations, Advanced Legal Reasoning, Legal Practice Skills, and Solving Legal Problems.
+Students who fail to comply with the attendance requirements in one of these academic success courses shall remain enrolled in the course, receive a presumptive grade of "F," and be required to complete the next academic success course in the curriculum.
+However, at the instructor's discretion, a student may be given the option to complete additional assignments to raise the student's grade to no higher than a grade of "D." To enable students to satisfy all graduation requirements while providing them with appropriate academic support, a student who receives a grade of "F" in a required academic success course may be permitted to complete a different academic success course instead of repeating the course, at the discretion of the Associate Dean for Academic Affairs. - 7) The School of Law reserves the right to require students to attend workshops, presentations, or meetings, as deemed necessary by the administration of the School of Law, to facilitate the legal education of each of its students.
 The School of Law will provide as much notice as possible to students of the scheduling of such events that require student attendance.
 Failure to attend such events without prior approval or subsequent waiver from the Associate Dean for Academic Affairs could result in sanctions. - 8) Students must attend a minimum of eight (8) designated "Professionalism Series" presentations prior to graduation, with attendance at a minimum of one each fall and spring term in which the student is enrolled at the School of Law, until the student has attended eight (8) designated presentations.
 The Associate Dean for Academic Affairs may grant leave and relief from the attendance requirements in extraordinary circumstances. - 9) Orientation Attendance Policy.
 Orientation at LMU Law contains substantive information that incoming students need when they begin law school and is different than undergraduate orientation programs.
 In addition to information about law school life, Orientation covers fundamental skills and substantive legal information that is key to first semester success.
 The decision to begin law school includes a commitment to attend the mandatory law school Orientation and incoming students must plan accordingly.
 The dates for 1L student Orientation are designated on the Academic Calendar.
 All incoming 1L students must attend all Orientation sessions as a prerequisite to enrollment in law school classes.
 However, the Associate Dean for Academic Affairs may grant leave and relief from this policy in extraordinary circumstances.
 Extraordinary circumstances do not include a planned vacation or the timing of a student's move to the Knoxville area.
 A student requesting relief from this policy must submit a petition to the